When I was about 45 years old, God gave me an undeniable urge to confront my father, who had sexually abused me throughout my childhood.

-It was extremely hard for me to do because I knew I would experience his anger again, and I did.
+I was terrified to experience his anger again, and I did.
 But I also accomplished what God was leading me to do.
 And it helped me break free.

-I am well aware that doing this is more difficult than reading about it, but anything God asks us to do, He will give us the strength to do if we are willing to obey Him.
-God does have the solution to any problem we have, and His ways always work if we will cooperate with Him.
+I am well aware that forgiving a person is more difficult than reading about it.
+But anything God asks us to do, He will give us the strength to do if we are willing to obey Him.
+Not only that, His Word says that He will bless you for your obedience!
+(See Isaiah 30:18 AMP)

 God has a wonderful, joyful life prepared for you—and if you will trust Him enough to obey His Word, you will enjoy that life.
 If you don't, then you will miss it.
 God will still love you, but you will miss the joy of His good plan.